Information technology: Databases

 Database Management Systems (DMS) emerged in the 1960s to address the problem of storing and retrieving large amounts of data accurately and quickly.
 An early such system was IBM's Information Management System (IMS), which is still widely deployed more than 50 years later.
 IMS stores data hierarchically, but in the 1970s Ted Codd proposed an alternative relational storage model based on set theory and predicate logic and the familiar concepts of tables, rows, and columns.
 In 1981, the first commercially available relational database management system (RDBMS) was released by Oracle.

 All DMS consist of components; they allow the data they store to be accessed simultaneously by many users while maintaining its integrity.
-All databases have a common one point in that the structure of the data they contain is defined and stored separately from the data itself, in a database schema.
+All databases have one common point in that the structure of the data they contain is defined and stored separately from the data itself, in a database schema.

 In the late 2000s (decade), the extensible markup language (XML) became a popular format for data representation.
 Although XML data can be stored in normal file systems, it is commonly held in relational databases to take advantage of their "robust implementation verified by years of both theoretical and practical effort."
 As an evolution of the Standard Generalized Markup Language (SGML), XML's text-based structure offers the advantage of being both machine- and human-readable.